 What is 1:1 Gold Leverage for $100 Dollars Mean?

-Gold Leverage in gold trading is the ratio of a xauusd trader's money to that of the borrowed capital which has been borrowed from the online broker.
+Gold Leverage in gold trading is the ratio of a xauusd trader's money to that of the borrowed trading capital which has been borrowed from the broker.

-1:1 gold leverage basically means that as a trader you are not using any trading leverage from your broker
+1:1 gold leverage basically means that as a trader you're not using any trading leverage from your broker

 Therefore if one has $100 in their account they will not have borrowed any trading leverage - using 1:1 leverage & hence after leverage of 1:1 they will have $100*1:1 leverage and this will be equal to $100 dollars of their own gold capital.

-Capital Management Rules for Trading with 1:1 Gold Trading Leverage
+Capital Management Rules for Transacting with 1:1 Gold Trading Leverage

 When gold trading with 1:1 gold leverage you should create your gold money management rules that you will use to manage your trading account capital.
-This set of gold equity money management guidelines should be written in your xauusd plan.
-If you are a beginner trader wanting to open a $100 dollar account & you don't know what gold money management rules are, you can use the learn gold courses below to learn about what is xauusd equity management?
+This set of gold money management guidelines/rules should be written on your xauusd/gold plan.
+If you're a beginner who wants to register a $100 dollar account & you don't know what gold money management rules are, you can use the learn gold tutorials below to learn about what is xauusd/gold equity management?

-How Do I develop money management guidelines for trading a 1:1 Gold Leverage Trading Account.
+How Do I develop money management guidelines/rules for trading a 1:1 Gold Leverage Trade Account.

 The more leverage you use, the more the profit/loss

-The less leverage you use lesser the profit/loss
+The less leverage you use the less the trading profit and loss

-It's therefore better to use less leverage in order to minimize the risks involved.
-The greater the leverage option used the greater the risk.
-This is one of the leverage guide-lines not to trade with more than 5:1 leverage.
+It's therefore better for you as a trader to use less leverage so as to reduce the risks involved.
+The greater the leverage ratio used the greater the risk.
+This is one of the leverage guidelines not to trade with more than 5:1 leverage.

-In money management leverage guide-lines: It is advisable to keep below 10:1 leverage which's also still high, most professional money managers use 2:1 ratio in their account.
+In money management leverage rules: It is advisable to keep below 10:1 leverage which is also still high, most and many professional experienced money managers use 2:1 ratio in their trading account.

 More Topics & Courses: